These job interview tips deal with some of the most important issues that applicants need to get right during an interview.

 Other than your ability to do the job, employers desperately want someone who’s going to get along with people and probably add something to the interrelationship side of the organization, an aspect of most organizations that can always do with some improvement.

 Dale Carnegie’s How to Win Friends and Influence People is a timeless classic and well worth the read when it comes to learning how to be liked within an organization.

 This book has sold millions of copies and been translated into almost every known language.
-It’s an oldie but a goodie.

 It is true that to a large extent skills can be taught to new employees, but character traits are much more difficult.

 We have seen in recent years with various corporate scandals [Enron, Bernie Madoff, etc.], what happens when issues like honesty and integrity are missing.